act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 ## Expectation

-For the links in each set of target elements, one of the following is true:
+For each pair of links in each target set, one of the following is true:

-- when followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource); or
+- either the links resolve to the [same resource][] or to [equivalent resources](#equivalent-resource); or
-- the purpose of the links is [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).
+- links resolve to different resources but there is no visual information within the content of the page to predict this behaviour.

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.

 ## Assumptions

 - This rule assumes that, within the context of the test subject, the description provided by the [accessible name][] of a link can only accurately describe one resource (notably, homonyms alone are not used as link names).
 Thus, if two or more links have the same [accessible name][] but resolve to different resources, at least one of them does not accurately describe its purpose.
 - This rule assumes that assistive technologies are exposing all links on the page in the same way no matter which [document tree](https://dom.spec.whatwg.org/#document-trees) they are in.
-If an assistive technology requires the user to "enter" an `iframe` or a [shadow tree][] before exposing its links, then it is possible for two links to have identical name and context but resolve to different resources without failing [Success Criterion 2.4.4 Link Purpose (In Context)][sc244] (if said links are in separate [documents][document] or [shadow trees][shadow tree])
+If an assistive technology requires the user to "enter" an `iframe` or a [shadow tree][] before exposing its links, then it is possible for two links to have identical name and context but resolve to different resources without failing [Success Criterion 2.4.4 Link Purpose (In Context)][sc244] (if said links are in separate [documents][document] or [shadow trees][shadow tree]).
+- This rule assumes that reading the URL as per hovering/focusing in a browser or invoking AT shortcuts isn't enough to disambiguate links.

 ## Accessibility Support